Application Information & FAQ

-ETS keeps GRE scores for 5 years and TOEFL scores for 2 years.
-We require that ETS send us your scores.
-If ETS no longer has your scores, you will need to retake the test(s).
+ETS keeps GRE scores for 5 years.
+TOEFL and Duolingo scores are valid for 2 years.
+If ETS or Duolingo no longer has your scores, you will need to retake the test(s).

 I used the wrong codes.
 What should I do?

 It is your responsibility to submit the score reports with the correct codes.
 Please have them sent again with the correct codes as stated above.